ParasJain12/UserManagement/README.md

 2. User can have multiple numbers.
 3. When performing search operation for any user return user if present and if not present then throw UserNotFoundException
 4. check for email and number validation

+### UserManagement.java: is a java file that implements above application using user class and does not add dofferent types of edge cases.
+### UserMgmt.java: is a java file that also implements above application directly without creating any custom class and also add different types of edge cases.